-The quicker the load speed the more Google considers your site to be both legit and of a solid quality, so you’ll be more likely to be ranked higher by Google than someone whose page is slow.
+The quicker the load speed the more Google considers your site of solid quality, so you’ll be more likely to be ranked higher by Google than someone whose page is slow.

 Is it loading fast?
 How am I supposed to know?

 The first step is to find out how quickly (or not quickly) your website is loading, and to do that, there are a variety of tools out there that you can use to test a webpage’s speed.